Benefits and Use Cases of the Source of Truth Method

 Jan 19, 2024

-Design Systems are powerful examples of the Source of Truth method, serving as the ultimate source of truth.
-Additionally, programming concepts like MVC (model-view-controller), database integration, or OOP (object-oriented programming), what I'm about to explain is much simpler at its core.
+Design Systems are great examples of that method, acting as the ultimate source of truth.
+Also, think of programming concepts like MVC (model-view-controller), database integration, or OOP (object-oriented programming); what I'm going to explain is much simpler at its core.

 How does the Source of Truth method work?